-- 200.1 Provider will have hours of operation during which services are provided to Medi-Cal consumers that are no less than the hours of operation during which the provider offers services to non-Medi-Cal consumers. - 200.2 Provider shall post and record the Substance Use Community Access Referral Evaluation and Support (SUCARES) 24-hour phone line (800) 499-3008 during hours of non-operation. - 200.3 All consumers requesting SUD screening services shall be screened for need and ASAM level of care the same day, or given an appointment for screening the next business day.
-The consumer shall complete the SUD 6-dimension screening during the initial phone call, initial face-to-face interaction, or during the scheduled appointment. - 200.4 Once the ASAM predetermination level of care is made through the screening tool, the consumer shall be scheduled for an appointment with a County clinic or Provider for a complete intake and assessment to determine diagnosis and medical necessity. - 200.5 If the provider determines the consumer requires residential or withdrawal management services, they will contact the SU CARES personnel to coordinate the consumer's appointment with a contracted residential provider. - 200.6 From February 1, 2018 forward, consumers shall receive an intake assessment within seven (7) calendar days after the initial screening or request for services. - 200.7 Consumer preferences shall be considered such as cultural, geographical, gender, language and personal schedule.
-These preferences and special circumstances shall be documented in the Provider consumer chart if applicable.
-CFR_42_431201. - 200.8 Urgent conditions shall be addressed by the counselor while in contact with the consumer.
+- 200.1 Provider will have hours of operation during which services are provided to Medi-Cal consumers that are no less than the hours of operation during which the provider offers services to non-Medi-Cal consumers. - 200.2 Provider shall post and record the Substance Use Community Access Referral Evaluation and Support (SUCARES) 24-hour phone line (800) 499-3008 during hours of non-operation. - 200.3 All consumers requesting SUD screening services shall be screened for need and ASAM level of care the same day or given an appointment for screening the next business day.
+The consumer shall complete the SUD 6-dimension screening during the initial phone call, initial face-to-face interaction, or during the scheduled appointment. - 200.4 Once the ASAM predetermination level of care is made through the screening tool, the consumer shall be scheduled for an appointment with a County clinic or Provider for a complete intake and assessment to determine diagnosis and medical necessity. - 200.5 If the provider determines the consumer requires residential or withdrawal management services, they will contact the SU CARES personnel to coordinate the consumer's appointment with a contracted residential provider. - 200.6 If the clinician determines the consumer requires residential or withdrawal management services, they will contact the CARES personnel to coordinate the consumer's placement for residential or withdrawal management services. - 200.7 Outpatient consumers shall receive appropriate Medi-Cal reimbursable services prior to the assessment for up to 30 days for adults 21 and over or 60 days for documented homeless and adolescents 20 and younger following the first visit with an LPHA or registered/certified counselor. - 200.8 Consumer preferences shall be considered such as cultural, geographical, gender, language and personal schedule.
+These preferences and special circumstances shall be documented in the consumer chart if applicable.
+CFR 42 431201. - 200.9 Urgent conditions shall be addressed by the counselor while in contact with the consumer.
 Counselor shall reach out to police, a 24-hour crisis behavioral health team, or emergency personnel as the need arises.
 Additionally, the SU CARES will be informed of the emergency and details about how the consumer accessed any services.